Nikhilsimha31/Aarogya-Ai/README.md

 🔗 **Live Application:**
 https://aarogya-ai-09ha.onrender.com/

-MediScan AI is a machine learning powered healthcare web application that predicts the risk of multiple diseases using a person's symptoms, lifestyle factors, and health indicators.
+MediScan AI is an AI-powered healthcare web application designed to estimate potential disease risks based on a person’s health data, lifestyle habits, symptoms, and medical history.

 I developed this project to explore how Artificial Intelligence can assist in early disease risk estimation using structured health data.
-The platform integrates multiple trained machine learning models into a single intelligent diagnostic system.
+The platform integrates multiple trained machine learning models and computer vision into a single intelligent diagnostic system.

+The system combines multiple machine learning models and image classification to provide a comprehensive health risk overview.

 ---